graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 6. Implement `ScalarGraphType.Serialize` so `Vector3` instances can be sent to the client.
 Keep in mind that a `null` value also required to be handled.

-It is highly recommended that the type of data this method returns match the same type as is handled within `ParseValue`.
+It is recommended that the type of data this method returns match the same type as is handled within `ParseValue`.
 In this case, serialization of `Vector3` is serialized as a string, which matches the expected data type within `ParseValue`.